-The Bose JBL Under Armour Sport Flash X is the update to the company's most popular Bluetooth sports headphones.
+The JBL Under Armour Sport Flash X are the update to the company's most popular Bluetooth sports headphones.
 They are a bit large for a True Wireless headset, but they feel comfortable and lightweight. .

 They fit any user perfectly as they come with three pairs of silicone pads and different sized flaps.
 They stay in place while you exercise and also passively insulate you from external noise thanks to the seal they create.

 These sports headphones are IPX7 certified.
 This means that you can submerge them in up to one meter of water.
 Bluetooth connectivity doesn't work well underwater, but it's nice to have the resistance.
 They are perfect for use in the rain and sweat is not a problem.

 Each cup integrates a multifunction button on the outer panel, and the controls are divided between the two pieces.
 With the right cup you can manage playback and fast forward songs.

 With the left cup you can activate the TalkThru mode that allows you to listen to external noise or ambient mode.
 You can also answer or end calls and activate your mobile device's personal assistant.